-These events included a clean-up on the spectacular Makara coastline with staff from Meridian Energy, within the boundaries of the West Wind Farm, a striking stretch of coast usually off limits to public where 80 volunteers removed over ten cubic metres of rubbish.
-The project culminated with an outdoor movie screening of Planet Ocean in Waitangi Park, children’s kite making workshops and outdoor games in the park.
+Our public events included a clean-up on the spectacular Makara coastline with the community and staff from Meridian Energy.
+This was conducted on the public beach as well as inside the West Wind Farm, a striking stretch of coast usually off limits to public where 60 volunteers removed over 8,000 litres of rubbish.
+This fun day included a treasure hunt with prizes for the kids as well as a free BBQ and drinks.

-Throughout the project we asked school students to complete surveys as part of a long-term study to evaluate sustained behavioural change through our educational work.
+During the tour we conducted a writing competition and received some fantastic responses.
+We also asked school students to complete surveys as part of a long-term study to evaluate sustained behavioural change through our educational work.
+Over 850 school students completed the surveys during the tour and later in 2015 we will analyse findings from this data to evaluate how this education affects long-term behaviour.

 Right now we’re looking for schools interested in a visit from our team to register to receive an educational presentation and/or an organised clean-up of your local coastline or waterway at no cost.